Ardhanaari: Plot

-'Ardhanaari' is a very different film in that it has as its protagonist a man who is torn to shreds because of an inherent chaos that leaves him with the body of a man and the mind of a woman.
-However, it succeeds only partially as a film, since it succumbs before the pressures put on by a shaky script.

-It isn't clear if Manjula (Manoj K Jayan) is indeed a transvestite, and there are no suggestions if the baby was indeed born a different kind.
-He does come across a boy, who attends school but who falls totally in love with a male classmate of his.
-The feminine charms and effeminate ways of the boy are ridiculed by many barring this one person, who promises to marry him once they are grown up and ready to face the world.
+Manjula (Manoj K Jayan) attends school and falls in love with their male classmate.
+The feminine charms and effeminate ways of Manjula are ridiculed by many barring this one person, who promises to marry them once they are grown up and ready to face the world.

-Years later, their romance is on in full swing, until Manjula and his quaint ways bring disgrace to his family.
-Thrown out of his home, he seeks refuge with a group of transvestites who welcome him into their clan with open arms.
-To make matters worse, he is spurned in love as well.
+Years later, their romance is on in full swing, until Manjula and their quaint ways bring disgrace to their family.
+Thrown out of their home, they seeks refuge with a group of transvestites who welcome them into their clan with open arms.
+To make matters worse, they are spurned in love as well.

-Cinematically, 'Ardhanaari' leaves a lot to be desired, in that the script borders on the theatrical more than often.
-One could perhaps associate this melodrama with the distinctly high emotional upheavals that transvestites are often presumed to go through, given their exceedingly stressful lives.

-The trials and tribulations that a transvestite finds himself face to face stems from a predicament related to his very identity that is no easy crisis to deal with.
+Manjula's trials and tribulations bring them face to face with a predicament related to their very identity that is no easy crisis to deal with.
 The realization that their distinctiveness renders them the cynosure of public attention is something that they eventually learn to live with, but the scars that are meted out to them in the process remain unhealed for life.